conorobrien/CIS520-Final-Project/README.md

 ====================
 Using 20 trees with [city word bigram], it takes 390 seconds to finish all test data on biglab.
 The leaderboard error is above 0.68.
 So we don't have much room to add trees.

 Using 25 trees, it takes 450 seconds.
+Using 1 tree, it takes 215 seconds.
+It seems that the tree running time is linear with number of trees, so we can use about 40 trees at most.

 Running 2-fold cv on numbers of trees on biglab, the mse does have several local minima.
 I ran 15-75 with increment of 10, and by now 75 seems to be the best.
 85 is still running.